aws-solutions/iot-device-simulator/README.md

 For more information and a detailed deployment guide, visit the [IoT Device Simulator](https://aws.amazon.com/solutions/implementations/iot-device-simulator/) solution page.

+**Note**: This solution is designed to simulate device data for testing.
+It is not recommended for use in production environments.

 # Architecture Diagram
 ![Architecture Diagram](./architecture.png)